sls1j/open-running-fuel/running-gel.md

 # Running Gel

 ##Description
 This running gel is a 2:1 glucose to fructose formula with electrolytes.
 Without flavoring it has a sugary buttery taste, not unpleasant, but does get old.
 The recipe is enough for about 8 hours of running.
 Will make about 1 quart or 1 liter of gel.
+Was able to get all ingredients from grocery store or Amazon.

 ##Ingredients:
 |Ingredient|1 x recipe|